Passenger restriction and seatbelt laws in Australia

 Can you carry six people in a five-seat car?
 The answer is no, regardless of where you are in Australia.
 However, passenger restriction laws and penalties differ slightly from state to state.

-The passenger restriction laws in each state and territory are generally based on each passenger needing to wear their own seatbelt.
-But some sets of road rules also make it clear that it’s illegal for anyone to travel in any part of a vehicle not meant for passengers.
+The passenger restriction laws in each state and territory require that every passenger wear their own seatbelt.
+Some sets of road rules say it’s illegal to ride in any part of a vehicle not meant for passengers.

 Refer to our table for a state-by-state comparison of rules and penalties: